prabh-assla/aslappc/README.md

-# compiler for Js
+# compiler for my own language aslappc

-> this compiler is made using c++ language for JavaScript!
+> this compiler is made using c++ language for aslappc!